|

 Bill Shadish is a principal of Fundamental

-Objects, Inc.; where he works on client partnerships and handheld
+Objects, where he works on client partnerships and handheld

 technology.
 Bill writes for a number of industry trade journals; including